korby/deployer/README.md

 Usefull for many projects they are stored in Deployer itself.
 If you prefix a task with "tasks-common" Deployer will look for it inside its own directory "tasks-common".

 B) Other tasks
-You can store them where you want, provided you indicate the path ine the yaml configuration file.
+You can store them where you want, provided you indicate the path in the yaml configuration file.

 ## WARNING
 Deployer use a vhost directory architecture similar to Capistrano, ie :